-12. Waiting lists, based on the test results, are maintained in each category until 31 December.
-If a place has been offered and is then declined, a new offer will be made to whichever candidate has the next highest score, exceeding the pass mark, in the same category.
-If there is no waiting list in the relevant category, the new offer is made from the waiting list in the next priority category.
+Where pupils meet the pass mark and are not offered, due to the priority category limit being met and the overall admission limit being met, they are placed on appropriate waiting list/s.
+Waiting lists, based on the test results, are maintained in each category until 31 December 2022.
+Waiting lists are kept in respective priority categories.
+In some cases pupils may be on two waiting lists, for example, on the 'Out of Priority with Preferential Consideration' category and also on the 'Out of Priority' list.
+However, pupils cannot be on the 'In Priority Area' and the 'Out of Priority Area' lists and cannot be on waiting lists if they have not met the pass mark.
+If a place has been offered and is then declined, a new offer will be made to whichever candidate has the next highest score, exceeding the pass mark according to the order of priority (as above) up to the limits determined for each category.
+If there is no waiting list in the relevant category limit is reached and the school's overall admission limit is met.
 Any additional applicants, prior to 31 December, will be added to the waiting list which will be reordered and ranked in line with the published over subscription criteria.